-- Arm Flaps: Make that “T’ shape with your arms raised to the sides and move them up and down.
+- Arm Flaps: Make that “T” shape with your arms raised to the sides and move them up and down.

 - Palm Flips: Put your arm out straight in front of you with your palm facing down and then flip it so that your palm faces up.
 This can also be completed with your elbow bent at your side.

 - Finger Clenches: Make a fist and clench all your fingers together.
 Then, open your hand and stretch out your fingers as much as you can.

 If you can’t control your movements, it’s important to seek help and ask a caregiver to passively move your body for you.
 However, this does not mean you can idly sit around until they finish moving your body.
-You should be focusing on the movements too and be alert for any changes in sensation or control.
+You should be focusing on the movements too and be alert for any changes in sensation or motor control.

 Individuals with incomplete quadriplegia have the potential to improve functions below their level of injury because the spinal cord is capable of utilizing neuroplasticity.
 Neuroplasticity refers to the central nervous system’s ability to rewire itself and strengthen functions weakened by injury.
 Consistently repeating affected movements helps stimulate neuroadaptive changes in the spinal cord and strengthen new connections.
 The more you practice, the better movements become.